klaarnut/user-docs/en/glossary.md

 **System page**

-A type of pages in RVsitebuilder 7.
-It's mostly for setting up Register and Login pages for your website.
+A type of pages which it's mostly for setting up Register and Login pages on your website.
 It will work to allow users to login, and store them in admin area for membership purpose.

 ## T
 **3-dot menu**

 The vertical 3 small dots appear next to the page name on Right Menu and Page Setting.
-It's the shortcut to page options such as set as home, set as draft, rename, SEO, and etc.
+It's the quick access to page options such as set as home, set as draft, rename, SEO, and etc.

 **Toolbar**

 Bars that contain nescessary tools that will always be ready to use while you're editing your website.
-It can be opened by directly click on each Toolbar.
+It can be opened by directly clicking on each Toolbar.

 ## U
 **User Interface**